-Incorporate skills - like Project Planning, Upstream and Telecommunications - into your work experience too.
+Incorporate skills - like Commissioning, Cisco Systems Products and Finance - into your work experience too.
 This shows hiring managers that you have practical experience with these tools, techniques and skills.

 Recruiters are going to want to see real operational experience for most Operations Technician roles, so emphasize any experience you have improving operations of a company and general operational efficiency.

 Operations Technician recruiters like to see experience dealing with logistics and different parts of the supply chain.
 Try to include accomplishments where you improved supply chain processes and increased efficiency.